Fluorescence, Phosphorescence and Photoluminescence Spectroscopy

-Fluorescence, phosphorescence, and photoluminescence occur when a sample is excited by absorbing photons and then emits them with a decay time that is characteristic of the sample environment.
-Fluorescence is a term used by chemists when the absorbing and emitting species is an atom or molecule.
-Phosphorescence is similar to fluorescence, except that the time between absorption and emission is much longer than in fluorescence.
-Photoluminescence is the term physicists use to describe the absorption and emission of light by things such as semiconductors and nanotubes.
-Regardless of the terminology, when samples absorb photons and then emit them at a different wavelength the resultant light can be dispersed by a spectrograph, the spectrum can be detected by a device such as a CCD, and information can be gleaned about the sample.
+Fluorescence, phosphorescence, and photoluminescence occur when a sample is excited by absorbing photons and then emits them with a characteristic decay time.
+Fluorescence is when the absorbing and emitting species is an atom or molecule.
+Phosphorescence is similar to fluorescence but with a longer time gap between absorption and emission.
+Photoluminescence is the term physicists use to describe the absorption and emission of light by materials such as semiconductor and nanotubes.

 High-Sensitivity, Large-Format CCD Camera -Enable Multidimensional Characterization of Soil-Grown Root Systems